 How many whole tone scales are there?

-In other words, it transcends hundreds of years of musical literature, but it’s not seen very often.
+In other words, it transcends hundreds of years of musical literature, but it’s not seen too often.

-Though this scale exists in multiple musical genres (see Debussy in the classical world and King Crimson’s Robert Fripp in the world of rock), it is most commonly used in jazz.
+Though this scale exists in multiple musical genres, from Debussy in the classical world to King Crimson in the world of rock), it’s most commonly used in jazz.

 The fact that it transcends musical genres is truly a testament to its greatness.